Hydraulic or Pneumatic Baler?

 What type Baler is best for high volumes of waste?

-We would always recommend a Hydraulic Mill Size Baler to those businesses with 1 tonne of material or more per week, providing that 3-phase electricity is available.
-Whilst they cost more in comparison to pneumatic machines, you'll unlock the rebate potential of selling mill size bales for recycling which can help to offset your larger investment.
+Our experts always recommend a Hydraulic Mill Size Baler to those businesses who want to bale more than 1 tonne of material per week, providing that 3-phase electricity is available.
+Whilst they cost more than a smaller machine, you'll unlock the rebate potential of selling mill size bales for recycling which can help to offset your larger investment.
+Don't let the cost of a mill size put you off, both hire and purchase options are available.

 Which type of Waste Baler is easier to use?